Circles of latitude between the 50th parallel south and the 60th parallel south

-Following are circles of latitude between the 50th parallel south and the 55th parallel south.
-These circles of latitude generally pass through Chile and Argentina, and through minor outlying islands in Oceania.
+Following are circles of latitude between the 50th parallel south and the 60th parallel south.
+These circles of latitude generally pass through the southernmost portion of South America as well as minor islands, though higher latitudes generally cross only open ocean.

 51st parallel south

 The 51st parallel south is a circle of latitude that is 51 degrees south of the Earth's equatorial plane.
 It crosses the Atlantic Ocean, the Indian Ocean, the Pacific Ocean and South America.

 At this latitude the sun is visible for 16 hours, 33 minutes during the December solstice and 7 hours, 55 minutes during the June solstice.

 Around the world

 Starting at the Prime Meridian and heading eastwards, the parallel 51° south passes through: